ClairBerlin/clair-stack/Readme.md

 2. Clone the present repository onto your local machine.
 Make sure to include all git submodules.
 In the following, we assume that the _clair_backend_ repository is available at `<home>/codebase/clair_backend`.
 Change into this project root folder.
 3. A default user and password for the DBMS is set in the compose file `dev-stack.yaml` via the environment variables `POSTGRES_USER` and `POSTGRES_PASSWORD`.
 Change them if you want to.
 Similarly, the default user (`PGADMIN_DEFAULT_EMAIL`) and password (`PGADMIN_DEFAULT_PASSWORD`) for logging into `pgAdmin` can be changed here.
 4. Create the [named volume](https://docs.docker.com/storage/volumes/) to store the database: `docker volume create managair-data`
-5. Run `docker-compose -f dev-stack.yaml up -d --build` to get started.
+5. Run `docker-compose -f clair_base-stack.yaml -f dev-stack.yaml up -d` to get started.

 The entire backend stack will launch in DEVELOPMENT mode.
 Pending database migrations will be executed automatically.
+Note that we are layering two compose files to describe our stack: `clair_base-stack.yaml` contains the general setup that is valid for any daployment environment, while `dev-stack.yaml` adds development-specific stuff on top.

 There is a test dataset available that you can use to get started.
 To import it, execute `./managair/dev_utils/import_fixtures.sh`

+The entire stack can be run on a _docker swarm_ as well.
+Use `docker stack deploy -c clair_base-stack.yaml -c dev-stack.yaml`.

 ## Development tasks